unswmedicine/erica_engineer_interview_task_003_public/README.md

 1. Amazon Linux 2 EC2 instance
 1. Publicly accessible Nginx website
 1. Mounted data volume for later use
-1. Deploy twice, to Sydney region and Mumbai region
+1. Solution is deployable to any AWS region

 ## Deployment instructions: